 In the month of July 2022, Kirsty will be taking on a 240-mile walking challenge to raise money for Little Hearts Matter and Birmingham Children’s Hospital where she was treated.
 As part of this incredible fundraiser, Kirsty has very kindly shared her story to raise awareness for life as an adult Fontan patient.

-I was born with a rare and complex congenital Heart condition, one of the most complex heart conditions there is.
+I was born with a rare and complex congenital heart condition, one of the most complex heart conditions there is.
 The heart I was born with was not compatible with life and so I needed major open heart surgery so that I could survive.
-I was not diagnosed until I was two years old which is a miracle in its self.
-I was rushed to Birmingham children’s hospital and the doctors could not believe I had survived for so long with no intervention.
-The surgery was done in two stages, age 2 and age 9.
+I was not diagnosed until I was two years old which is a miracle in itself.
+I was rushed to Birmingham Children’s Hospital and the doctors could not believe I had survived for so long with no intervention.
+The surgery was done in two stages, aged 2 and 9.

 The Fontan has, and continues to given so many patients like me, time and hope.

 I am incredibly lucky to be sat here now, writing this, sharing my story at 33 years of age.
 Research shows that single ventricle hearts will not work well after 30-40 years, patients then decline and go into heart failure.

 The Fontan is a palliative treatment, meaning that for those of us with single ventricle hearts there is no other treatment once the Fontan does begin to fail!
 The only thing we know for certain is it will fail, we just don’t know when.
 Life expectancy for us therefore is not great.
 A heart transplant could be an option, however in my case I was told this might not even be an option because of how different my heart works.